canvasxyz/canvas/docs/7-deployment.md

 To subscribe to changes to the connection status, listen for a `connections:updated` event with `app.addEventListener("connections:updated")`.

-This event will also provide you with a `connections` object, which can be used to [list all the peers](https://canvas-chat.pages.dev/) that your application is connected to, and their individual connection status.
-Only peers that are actively sending and receiving actions for this application will be shown as `connected` (🟢), while other peers passively participating in the mesh will be shown as `waiting` (⚪️).
+This event will also provide you with a `connections` object, which can be used to [list all peers](https://canvas-chat.pages.dev/) that your application is connected to, and their individual connection status.
+Only peers that are actively sending and receiving actions for this application will be shown as `connected` (🟢), while other peers passively participating in the mesh will be shown as `waiting` (⚪️).  ([Example](https://github.com/canvasxyz/canvas/blob/46bef2263d6e7ec9b746ced2c47da52cb7d8190b/examples/chat/src/ConnectionStatus.tsx#L65))

 ## Keep WebRTC transports off

 Canvas applications can run over both WebSockets and browser-to-browser WebRTC, but for production applications, we recommend using only WebSockets for reliability.

 WebRTC is now disabled by default, unless you set `enableWebRTC: true`.

-This means that your application will need a WebSocket server, e.g. an instance of your application running in Node.js or the Canvas CLI, or a server hosted by someone else.
+This means that your application will need a WebSocket server, e.g. an instance of your application running in Node.js or the Canvas CLI, or on a server hosted by someone else.

 ## Universal replication servers